-2017-2020 2020-2023 What we did previously What we'll do now Worked to understand how to change behaviors and attitudes Focus more directly on shifting social norms as a means to change outcomes Tested and codified the Integrity Icon campaign in varied contexts License Integrity Icon to partners and grow the campaign in key strategic contexts globally Worked to engage young people around accountability through music and film Build large networks of musicians and visual storytellers across countries who can collectively advocate for greater accountability Carried out research on an ad-hoc basis to support elements of our work More rigorously work to build the evidence base for shifting norms and use this to inform our efforts and those of others
+2017-2020 WHAT WE DID 2020-2023 WHAT WE'LL DO NOW Worked to understand how to change behaviors and attitudes Focus more directly on shifting social norms as a means to change outcomes Tested and codified the Integrity Icon campaign in varied contexts License Integrity Icon to partners and grow the campaign in key strategic contexts globally Worked to engage young people around accountability through music and film Build large networks of musicians and visual storytellers across countries who can collectively advocate for greater accountability Carried out research on an ad-hoc basis to support elements of our work More rigorously work to build the evidence base for shifting norms and use this to inform our efforts and those of others

-EQUIPPING REFORMERS FOR COLLECTIVE ACTION
+EOUIPPING REFORMERS FOR COLLECTIVE ACTION

 Too often, efforts to build accountability are disparate, uncoordinated and isolated.
 The reformers- inside and outside government- who are trying to do the right thing, are often not connected in ways that can allow them to generate larger, collective impact.
 The Lab is in a position to bring these change-makers together by acting in some ways as a field catalyst.
-We are working to support new ideas at strategic points within accountability systems, working with them to grow and influence other parts of the system.6 While we work globally, we place an emphasis in particular on South-South learning, where we feel significant learning across countries can be drawn out and built-upon even further.
+We are working to support new ideas at strategic points within accountability systems, working with them to grow and influence other parts of the system.6 While we work globally, we place an emphasis in particular on South-South learning, where we feel significant learning across countries can be drawn out and builtupon even further.